 7. Show more than you are comfortable with – Writing travel articles would need you to open up.

-But to become a writer, you have to compromise on privacy.
+But to become a travel writer, you have to compromise on privacy.
 You have to let people inside your head.
 Else you will not be writing books but would only be protecting your identity.

 Don’t be shy.
 Share how you feel so that people can relate.
 After all, you are not the only one struggling with angry mothers and Thai menu cards.

 8. Don’t bore the reader.
-Make her laugh, make her cry, but never bore her.
+Make her laugh.
+Make her cry.
+But never bore her.

 Laugh upon yourself if you have to.
 Talk about your fat nose.
 Tell us about how you were blown away by the wind.
 Open up about that embarrassing morning when the hostel bathroom was occupied and you had eaten too much salsa picante.